Get Admitted Today!Explore Rehabs Near You.

 Dependence can develop in as little as one to two months, with withdrawal occurring if drug use is stopped or severely curtailed after the dependency begins.
 Drug-seeking behaviors—such as illicit purchasing or doctor shopping—may be seen in those for whom dependency has become an issue.

 Recreational use of Ativan frequently occurs in the setting of polysubstance abuse—such as in the case of mixing benzodiazepines with alcohol, illicit opiates or prescription opioids.
 For instance, according to the National Institute on Drug Abuse, 15% of heroin users were users of a benzodiazepine on a daily basis, with 73% using them weekly.
 Ativan itself is normally abused by prescription users increasing their dosage for an experience of what the Ativan high is like.
-For more information on how to help someone addicted to Ativan, give us a call free at .

-Effects of Withdrawal
+Effects of Ativan Withdrawal

 Withdrawal from Ativan occurs soon after the last dose is taken and places an individual at risk of unwanted, possibly dangerous symptoms.
 The benzodiazepine withdrawal syndrome can include a rebound of many of the physical and psychological symptoms that Ativan is intended to reduce or eliminate, producing symptoms such as: